zg22x/Company-Landing-Page-Website/README.md

 # Company-Landing-Page-Website
-This is a responsive company website built using HTML, CSS, and JavaScript.
+This is a responsive company website built using HTML, CSS,.
 It presents company information, services, and contact details in a modern and clean design.

 ## Purpose of the Project
 I built this project to practice: